Otavalo Ecuador: Otavalo Market Guide + Best Things To Do

 I stayed at Flying Donkey Hostel at least six or seven times while visiting Otavalo over the course of a few years – it was the only hostel I stayed at in Otavalo, and never found a reason to look elsewhere!

-The location is perfect, right in the center of town and just a block or two away from everything you’d want to see and do, including the market in Otavalo.
+The location is perfect, right in the center of town and just a block or two away from everything you’d want to see and do, including the Otavalo Market.
 Dorm beds cost $9 and there are several private rooms starting at just $15.
 Breakfast is included.

 La Posada del Quinde ($$)